plumvillage/newsletter/src/en/articles/mick-mc-evoy--happy-farmers-change-the-world.md

 ## 10 years of organic, regenerative farming in Plum Village

-In 2012, three lay practitioners and three Plum Village monastics joined forces to set out to realize our collective dream to grow enough fresh organic fruit and vegetables to feed the entire Plum Village community.
+In 2012, three lay practitioners and three Plum Village monastics joined forces to set out to realize our collective dream to grow fresh organic fruit and vegetables to feed the Plum Village community.
 Over the course of 2013, they made the first steps - laying the groundwork for the development of a small organic vegetable farm at West Lake, just down the hill from Upper Hamlet.
 The Happy Farm project is the concrete expression of Thay’s vision of meditation engaged with action in the area of sustainable and ethical food production.

 The project now has three plots.
 The original farm in Upper Hamlet/Son Ha, one in Lower Hamlet, and one in New Hamlet.

-The happy farmers hope to demonstrate that productivity, environmental sustainability and personal happiness do not have to be in conflict, but are three essential pillars that can strengthen each other.
+The Happy Farmers hope to demonstrate that productivity, environmental sustainability and personal happiness do not have to be in conflict, but are three essential pillars that can strengthen each other.

 {% image "article/mick-mcevoy/Happy-Farm.jpg" %}

-## The Aims of the Happy Farm
+## The aims of the Happy Farm

 ***To grow healthy organic vegetables for the Plum Village community***

-The Happy Farm Method is an intensive method, growing a lot of vegetables on a small scale, combining classical organic farming methods with permaculture elements.
+The Happy Farm method is an intensive method, growing a lot of vegetables on a small scale, combining classical organic farming methods with permaculture elements.

 The main aim is to nourish the soil and to grow vegetables organically by using natural soil amendments, organic fertilizer and natural pesticides, crop rotation, green manure, cultivating the soil in ways that preserves the delicate soil ecosystem, mulching, companion planting and more.
 We also try to take care of the surrounding habitat, and to provide good conditions for pollinating insects to flourish.

-Vegetables are grown to meet the needs of each hamlet and a variety of vegetables are regularly grown.
-They are especially cultivated for the Spring and the Summer Retreat.
+A variety of vegetables are grown in each hamlet.
+They are especially cultivated to supplement the food bought for the Spring and the Summer Retreat.
 The Summer Retreat in July is usually (depending on conditions) attended by more than 1,000 people per week.

 We know that modern agriculture, which feeds the world, unfortunately is an industrial system.
 There are many extra elements that are really unnecessary and not so good for our health or for Mother Earth.
 We are very concerned with the concept and application of interbeing as Thich Nhat Hanh teaches.
 We care for the ‘more than human being’ life that is here on the land.
 The soil is very alive, we try to have respect and reverence for the soil, as well as respect and reverence for the humans that are eating the food that we produce.
 That’s why we even go beyond organic.